solidjs-community/solid-primitives/packages/lifecycle/README.md

 If it returns `false` it means that you can safely change the initial values of signals that are used in the JSX, without causing a mismatch between the server and client.

+It can be used in computations as a signal, and it will trigger a re-evaluation when the hydration state changes.

+But it can also be used as a simple check of the hydration state.

 ```tsx
 import { isHydrated } from "@solid-primitives/lifecycle";